 Nightshades contain glycoalkaloids (such as solanine in eggplant), which can cause reactions in very sensitive individuals.

 Solanine can be neutralized to some degree by cooking with the addition of salt.
 For the rest of us, in moderation, alkaloids in plants from the Solanaceae family have actually be found to confer some protective benefits, with studies suggesting an anti-tumour effect .

 The cooked tomatoes will provide the antioxidant lycopene in abundance, while extra virgin olive oil (EVOO) provides phytochemicals with potent antioxidant and anti-inflammatory effects.

-Add your olive oil to a heavy-bottomed saucepan to disperse the heat evenly and avoid burning your food.
+Add your olive oil to a heavy-bottomed large saucepan to disperse the heat evenly and avoid burning your food.
 Add diced shallots, eggplant and bell peppers, finely sliced chili and a sprinkle of salt.

-Cook over low-medium heat for a good 15 minutes, stirring often, until the vegetables have softened greatly, stirring often to avoid them sticking to the bottom of the pan.
+Cook over low-medium heat for a good 15 minutes until the vegetables have softened greatly, stirring often to avoid them sticking to the bottom of the pan.

-Time to add the canned tomatoes – along with a good teaspoon of coarse sea salt, coconut sugar (or honey), a liberal amount of black pepper, and an extra tablespoon of olive oil.
+Time to add the canned tomatoes – along with a good teaspoon of coarse sea salt, coconut sugar (or honey), and a liberal amount of black pepper.

-Let this simmer for a further ten minutes, evaporating off the juices and letting the mixture develop a more jam-like consistency.
+Let this simmer for a further ten minutes, evaporating off the tomato juices and letting the mixture develop a more jam-like consistency.

 Step five.
 Remove from the heat, and mash half of the matbucha before serving.

-This is the texture you want to aim for – less of a salsa, more of a dip or jammy spread.
+This is the texture you want to aim for – less of a salsa, more of a dip or a thick paste.

-This is a fantastic dish to cook the night prior to having guests – the next day, simply toast up some flatbread or sourdough, and top with avocado, chilled matbucha, and a few basil leaves.
+This is a great dish to cook the night prior to having guests – the next day, simply toast up some flatbread or sourdough, and top with avocado, chilled matbucha, and a few basil leaves.
 Impressive and so easy.

-Other ideas – use it as a base for this tagine, add to sandwiches, fold through pasta (reduce the salt to half a teaspoon), serve as a side dish, spoon a little over cooked vegetables or enjoy it as it.
+Other ideas – use it as a base for this tagine, add to sandwiches, fold through pasta (reduce the salt to half a teaspoon), serve as a side dish, spoon a little bit over cooked vegetables or enjoy it as it.